 - Every person who drives or rides in this vehicle should use a seat belt at all times. - Do not ride in a moving vehicle when the seatback is reclined.
 This can be dangerous.
 The shoulder belt will not be against your body.
 In an accident, you could be thrown into it and receive neck or other serious injuries.
 You could also slide under the lap belt and receive serious internal injuries. - For the most effective protection when the vehicle is in motion, the seat should be upright.
-Always sit well back in the seat with both feet on the floor and adjust the seat belt properly.
+Always sit well back in the seat with both feet on the floor and adjust the seat belt properly. - Do not allow children to play with the seat belts.
+Most seating positions are equipped with Automatic Locking Retractor (ALR) mode seat belts.
+If the seat belt becomes wrapped around a child's neck with the ALR mode activated, the child can be seriously injured or killed if the seat belt retracts and becomes tight.
+This can occur even if the vehicle is parked.
+Unbuckle the seat belt to release the child.
+If the seat belt cannot be unbuckled or is already unbuckled, release the child by cutting the seat belt with a suitable tool (such as a knife or scissors) to release the seat belt.

-Manual seat shown
+Front seat shown